OpenEducationAnalytics/OpenEducationAnalytics/modules/creation_kit/readme.md

 This module was developed by [name of contributor] in partnership with [name of education system, if any].
 The architecture and reference implementation for all modules is built on [Azure Synapse Analytics](https://azure.microsoft.com/en-us/services/synapse-analytics/) - with [Azure Data Lake Storage](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-introduction) as the storage backbone,  and [Azure Active Directory](https://azure.microsoft.com/en-us/services/active-directory/) providing the role-based access control.

+#### Additional Information
+Provide any additional information and resources.

 # Legal Notices

 Microsoft and any contributors grant you a license to the Microsoft documentation and other content